What does it cost to hire a lawyer?

 reputation on helping our clients to resolve their needs as cost efficiently as

 possible.
 We work hard, keep our clients regularly informed, return their phone

 calls, and don’t waste time doing things at our clients’ expense that don’t need

 to be done.

 Can I pay by check or credit card?

 We accept personal checks, but we will not begin work on your case until the check has cleared our bank.
-We do not accept payments by Mastercard, Visa and Discovercard due to the associated bank service charges, but we do accept payments by credit card checks.
+We also accept payments by Mastercard, Visa and Discovercard, payments by credit card checks, and, of course, cash.